 SECTION A1-4.
 EFFECTIVE TIME AND DATE OF DOCUMENT.
-Except
+Except as

-as provided in Section A1-5, a document accepted for filing is effective:
+provided in Section A1-5, a document accepted for filing is effective:

-(1) at the date and time of filing, as evidenced by the means used by the is filed;

-[Secretary of State] for recording the date and time of filing;

-(2) at the time specified in the document as its effective time on the date it or business on the date specified.

-(3) at a specified delayed effective time and date if permitted by this [Act];

-(4) if a delayed effective date but no time is specified, at the close of
+- (1) at the date and time of filing, as evidenced by the means used by the [Secretary of State] for recording the date and time of filing; - (2) at the time specified in the document as its effective time on the date it is filed; - (3) at a specified delayed effective time and date if permitted by this [Act]; or - (4) if a delayed effective date but no time is specified, at the close of business on the date specified.